stud0709/OneMoreSecret/README.md

 Every password is stored separately in its own encryption envelope.
 And every password is sent to the phone for decryption separately and without context.
 So even if someone steals a password, he will still have to figure out, what it is good for.

 ### Store It Your Way
 It's your ~~problem~~ choice how to store your credentials.
-You could use a text file with the service name, user name and the encrypted password.
-You could use Excel, Notepad, Google Keep, or GitHub Gists.
-You could also conitnue using KeePass (it has a very comfortable user interface after all ❤️) and put your encrypted password into the password field:
+You could use a text file, Excel, [Simplenote](https://simplenote.com/) or any other software.
+You could also conitnue using KeePass (it has a very comfortable user interface after all ❤️) or a password manager of your choice and put your encrypted password into the password field:

 ![oms ontop KeePass](readme_images/oms_ontop_keepass.png)